 As much as we want to support the billions of different ways you can create assets in Photoshop, Illustrator and Sketch, the reality is that the Ceros studio probably won’t be able to support every single capability that exists within those tools.
 Below, we have identified a number of attributes we currently do not support and recommend you optimize prior to importing into Ceros.
 If you run into any compatibility issues after you’ve already imported your design, don’t fret.
 You can simply address those areas in your design file and then copy and paste those individual assets directly into Ceros.
 No need to upload the entire design file again.
 Additionally, we will use the data collected from compatibility issues to highlight and prioritize what features we tackle next!

 It’s important to keep in mind that, when importing, your layers will translate into Ceros as groups.
 If you prefer to organize your layers in Ceros using folders, you can convert these groups to folders in the studio.
+The maximum file size for import is 5 GB, and there is a limit of 1,000 components per imported file.
 Additionally, the following attributes are not supported from any design platform:

 - Adjustment layers (merge layers prior to import)